 Is it bad that AI chatbots hallucinate and spread misinformation?

 Absolutely.
 Fabricating facts (fancy language for lying) is a significant concern and will get addressed.
 There are multiple approaches underway to combat AI hallucinations (artsy language for lying).
 We expect this to be mostly solved in the imminent future.

 While valid in theory, these criticisms are misguided and often reek of outrage opportunism.
 AI is a raw, emerging technology.
 No one is content with the current state.
 Major labs are committed to fixing flaws and eliminating obvious risks like halluciations.

-Hallucinating humans, on the other hand, present a far greater threat to society today.
+Hallucinating humans, on the other hand, present a far greater threat to society.
 To wit: Bob fakes expertise, speaking confidently on topics outside his experience.
 Bob's knowledge is limited to 2021 or before.
 Is Bob a media personality ... or an AI chatbot?

-Let's demand more of AI, and also of humans -- especially those on social media or TV who thrive on attention and outrage.
+Let's demand more of AI, and also of humans -- especially those on social media and TV who subsist on outrage.

 Burger or fries first?

 If you wondered, "Why is this FAQ suddenly discussing fries," dear reader, you lose.
 You have been outed as non-human, likely an AI robot sent from the future (or maybe a Magic 8 ball in human form).
 Expect the FBI to come knocking any moment.

 This question by the distinguished German professor, Albee Esse, is regarded as the quintessential method for testing if someone is human or non-human: people instinctively scream "Fries!" then go eat some, which leads to guilty moments in the gym, which spawns fantasies about fries, renewing the endless cycle.
 Illogical behavior defines the human species.